Subgroups generated by two Dehn twists on a nonorientable surface: Introduction

 \section{Introduction}

 Let $N$ be a smooth, nonorientable, compact surface.
-We will be mainly interested in local properties of $N$, hence we allow $N$ to have some boundary components and/or punctures.
-Let ${\cal H}(N)$ be the group of all diffeomorphisms $\map{h}{N}{N}$ such that $h$ is the identity on each boundary component and $h$ fix the set of punctures (setwise).
-By ${\cal M}(N)$ we denote the quotient group of ${\cal H}(N)$ by the subgroup consisting of the maps isotopic to the identity on each boundary component. ${\cal M}(N)$ is called the \emph{mapping class group} of $N$.
+We will mainly focus on the local properties of $N$, hence we allow $N$ to have some boundary components and/or punctures.
+Let ${\cal H}(N)$ be the group of all diffeomorphisms $\map{h}{N}{N}$ such that $h$ is the identity on each boundary component and $h$ fixes the set of punctures (setwise).
+By ${\cal M}(N)$ we denote the quotient group of ${\cal H}(N)$ by the subgroup that comprises the maps isotopic to the identity with an isotopy which fixes the boundary pointwise. ${\cal M}(N)$ is known as the \emph{mapping class group} of $N$.
 The mapping class group ${\cal M}(S)$ of an orientable surface $S$ is defined analogously, but we consider only orientation preserving maps.
-Usually we will use the same letter for a map and its isotopy class.
+Usually, we will use the same letter to denote a map and its isotopy class.

-One of the most important elements of the mapping class group ${\cal M}(S)$ are \emph{Dehn twists}.
-Since Dehn twists generate ${\cal M}(S)$ it is very important to have good understanding of possible relations between them.
-One of the very basic results in this direction is the following theorem. \begin{tw}[Ishida \cite{Ishida}] If $a$ and $b$ are simple closed curves on an orientable surface $S$ such that that geometric intersection number is greater than 1, then the group generated by Dehn twists $t_a$ and $t_b$ is free of rank 2. \end{tw} The main goal of this paper is to extend the above result to the case of a nonorientable surface -- see Theorem \ref{Main:thrm}.
+Important elements of the mapping class group ${\cal M}(S)$ are \emph{Dehn twists}.
+Dehn twists generate ${\cal M}(S)$, thus obtaining a good understanding of possible relations between them is important.
+One of the basic results in this direction is the following theorem: \begin{tw}[Ishida \cite{Ishida}] If $a$ and $b$ are simple closed curves on an orientable surface $S$ such that the geometric intersection number of $a$ and $b$ is greater than 1, then the group generated by Dehn twists $t_a$ and $t_b$ is free of rank 2. \end{tw} The main goal of this paper is to extend the above result to the case of a nonorientable surface: see Theorem \ref{Main:thrm}.
+Let us mention that Dan Margalit observed that if we lift the statement of Theorem \ref{Main:thrm} to the oriented double cover $S$, then we obtain some special cases of the well-known conjecture \cite{MargLein} that two elements of the Torelli subgroup of $S$ either commute or generate a free group.
+For more details about this correspondence see \cite{StukowMargalit}.